 charles l. cousins & charles r. cousins

-His son, Charles R. Cousins (called Charlie), began his business career while still a student attending Manual High School in 1936, providing music for the school dances of African American students who were segregated from those of white students.
-He did the same as a student at Colorado State University, beginning his long career in the jukebox industry.
+His son, Charles R. Cousins (called Charlie), began his business career while still a student attending Manual High School in 1936, when he devised a way to rig machines to provide music for school dances.

 Charlie married “his ideal partner,” Dorothy Elizabeth Caldwell, in 1947.
-Her intellectual acuity and practicality were key to their success.
-Charlie owned property throughout the metro area but was particularly well known in the Five Points neighborhood, where he owned 30 buildings.
-He was a leading figure in the city’s African American community, and many area residents depended on his generosity.
+Her intellectual acuity and practicality were vital to their success.
+He was a leading figure in the city’s Black community, and many area residents depended on his generosity.
 He provided low-cost apartments to many people who didn’t have the resources.
 He also wrote off the rent for many others who couldn’t afford to pay.

 In 1979, Charlie was appointed to the Denver City Zoning Board, where he served for 23 years.
-A strong advocate for education, he helped develop Cole Junior High School’s alternative education for students who were not able to learn and achieve in a traditional school environment.
-As a lifetime jazz fan, Charlie is also credited with being a key financial backer of the Five Points neighborhood jazz scene.
-Known as the “Godfather of Jazz” in Five Points, he made the famous Rossonian Hotel a must-stop venue for African American musicians who were barred from other hotels because of racial discrimination.
+A strong advocate for education, he helped develop Cole Junior High School’s alternative education for students who could not learn and achieve in a traditional school environment.